 This is the first line of defense against hearing voices.
 If you can keep busy, the voices may be crowded out in your mind.
 Going for a walk while you listen to music you enjoy can help.
-Doing a home improvement project or creating art can occupy your minds.
+Doing a home improvement project or creating art can occupy your mind.
 Dusting, cleaning, sweeping can help.
-The goal is to replace positive activity with the voices.
+The goal is to replace the positive activity with the voices.
 Experiment to find out what works for you.

 Ignore What They Tell You

-If they’re not being useful, ignore them just as you might ignore any other nuisance.
+If they’re not useful, ignore them just as you might ignore any other nuisance.
 Tell them, “I’m too busy to talk now.”

 Engage the Voices

 Alternately, engage the voices.
-If they’re being nasty, tell them they have no right to talk to you like that.
+If they’re nasty, tell them they have no right to talk to you like that.
 Tell them something like, “You get more flies with honey than you do with vinegar.”
 Put the voices in their place.
 Be assertive.
 Don’t do this in public, however, because that would create a scene.